 In 2012, Jansen launched a new series that he named Faceless.
 The series is a departure from Jansen’s post-apocalyptic dystopian urban environments.
 His work challenges the traditional stylized rules that have governed the genre and creates a new form of portraiture while investigating structures of power and anonymity.

-Jansen had his first European solo museum exhibitions at La Triennale di Milano Museum, Milan and the Museum Zitadelle Berlin.
+Jansen has held solo museum exhibitions internationally, including recently at La Triennale di Milano Museum, Milan, the Museum Zitadelle Berlin, The Baker Museum, Naples, FL, and Cornell Fine Arts Museum, FL.
 He has participated in the 12th International Print and Drawing Biennial in Taiwan at the National Taiwan Museum of Fine Art.
 Works by Jansen are in collections of the Moscow Museum of Modern Art (MMOMA), The University of Michigan Museum of Art, The New Britain Museum of American Art, The Kemper Museum of Contemporary Art, The National Taiwan Museum of Fine Art, The Housatonic Museum of Art and the Smithsonian Institution in Washington D.C.